When Young Children Say They Want to Die

 Work with your child to create a safety plan that gives them some control:

-"When you have those scary feelings again, what are three things we can try together (convey that you take these ideas seriously and intend to implement them together by writing these ideas down in a child friendly way for you both to reference)?”
-"Who are the grown-ups you feel safe talking to about big feelings?"
-"What activities help your body feel calmer when you're upset?"
+"When you have those scary feelings again, what are three things we can try together?" (convey that you take these ideas seriously and intend to implement them together by writing these ideas down in a child-friendly way for you both to reference)

 This collaborative approach builds their sense of agency while ensuring safety measures are in place.

-Long-Term Healing: Building Emotional Resilience
+Long-Term Healing: Building Emotional Resilience Through Family Support

 Once immediate safety is established, your focus shifts to building your child's long-term capacity for emotional regulation and resilience.